famendola1/Ablaze-Messenger/README.md

 * updated_at, time conversation was updated

 Conversations have a has_many relationship with messages and they validate the uniqueness of sender_id within the scope of the recipient (i.e. each conversation where the user is a recipient has a unique sender_id).

+## Known Issues
+* Chat boxes don't resize when there are too many to fit on the screen
+    - I considered making the chat box sizes dynamic, but if there are too many chat boxes open then each one would be too         small.
+Currently, at full screen, five chat boxes can be open without this issue.
+My assumption is that the user is           unlikely to need all five open at once and would be able to close some if this issue arises.
+* New conversations don't appear on page when you send the first message without reloading
+    - I figure that this isn't a problem for the person sending the first message since the chat box will already be open.
+The receiver of the first message will not see the new conversation without a refresh.
+* User only sees new message when chat box is open without refreshing
+    - If a chat box is not open when the user receives a message, they don't know they have a new message without refreshing.
+A fix I considered was a notification system for messages or simply updating the conversation on the main page to show       a new message

+ ## References
+ * Extended messaging logic from this tutorial: http://josephndungu.com/tutorials/gmail-like-chat-application-in-ruby-on-rails
+ * Styling and javascript logic used from: anantgarg.com/2009/05/13/gmail-facebook-style-jquery-chat